carpentries/workshop-template/README.md

     Editing hints are embedded in `index.html`,
     and full instructions are in [the customization instructions][customization].

+3. Alternatively,
-3. Alternatively, you can clone the repository to your desktop, edit `index.html` there, and push your changes back to the repository.
+    if you are already familiar with Git, you can clone the repository to your desktop, edit `index.html` there,
+    and push your changes back to the repository.